utkarshp845/quantum-computer/AWS_DEPLOYMENT.md

 # AWS Deployment Guide

-Complete guide for deploying Quantum Entangler to AWS using S3, CloudFront, Route 53, and ACM.
+Complete guide for deploying Quantum Lens to AWS using S3, CloudFront, Route 53, and ACM.

 ## Prerequisites